samuelebortolotti/neural-prnu-extractor/presentation/main.md

 * total/elapsed epochs
 * network weights
-* learning rate and weights the optimizer
+* learning rate and weights for the optimizer
 * patience for the scheduler
 * current best loss
 * all the initial parameters